Gr\"obner cells of punctual Hilbert schemes in dimension two: Plane curve singularities

-Note that $P(x,y)\in \tilde{C}_\r$ by definition, so if some monomials there have $\nu_z$ smaller than $2\de$, this ideal can depend on the coefficients of $P$, especially if $2\de>\!> ab$.
-Even if all monomials of $P$ belong to $\tilde{C}_\r$, the polynomials in $x,y$ presenting $g_k$ can generally involve coefficients of $h(z)$.
-If Theorem \ref{thmtop} is not applicable, the ideal $\tilde{C}_r$ can be still a topologically invariant of $\r$ up to the automorphisms, as in Proposition \ref{MIast}.
-Even if it depends on moduli of $\r$, the corresponding $Jac^\bullet_\r$ can be a topological invariant.
-What was conjectured in \cite{ChP1} is a much weaker propriety: that the corresponding motivic super-polynomials are topological invariants, i.e. depend only on $\Ga_\r$.
+Recall that always $P(x,y)\in \tilde{C}_\r$ by definition, and that this ideal generally depends on the coefficients of $P$ if $2\de> ab$.
+Even if all monomials of $P$ belong to $\tilde{C}_\r$, its linear generators can involve the coefficients of $h(z)$.
+On the other hand, if Theorem \ref{thmtop} is not applicable, the ideal $\tilde{C}_\r$ can be still a topological invariant of $\r$ up to isomorphisms, as well as $\tilde{Jac^\bullet}$.
+A significantly weaker propriety was conjectured in \cite{ChP1}:\ that the motivic super-polynomials are always topological invariants (for plane curve singularities), i.e. depend only on $\Ga_\r$.
 0.1cm

 We think that this theorem provides the main cases when one can obtain a reasonably simple connection between the refined invariants of plane curve singularities from \cite{ChD1} and Hilbert schemes of $\C^2$.
 We mean here mostly some possible generalizations of Theorem 1.1 from \cite{GoN}.
-It is not very surprising that this theorem was restricted to torus knots; in this case, $\tilde{C}_\r$ is the simplest.
+It is not surprising that their theorem was restricted to torus knots; in this case, $\tilde{C}_\r$ is the simplest.